About the author ⁄ CTBA

 CHRB Meeting Advisory

 From CHRB SACRAMENTO, Calif.
-(May 10, 2024) — The California Horse Racing Board will conduct an in-person meeting on Thursday, May 16, 2024, beginning at 9:30 a.m. at Cal Expo.
+(Dec.
+16, 2024) — The California Horse Racing Board will conduct an in-person meeting on Thursday, December 19, 2024, beginning at 9:30 a.m. at Cal Expo in Sacramento.
 This meeting will be open to the public.
 Those who wish to provide unsolicited public comment on agenda items will be limited to two minutes.
 Comments must relate specifically to the agenda item.
-Note that for agenda item #10, Public Comment, no further comments will be allowed after thirty minutes.
+Note that for agenda item #18, Public Comment, no further comments will be allowed after thirty minutes.
 For those who are unable to attend the meeting, a webcast audio link is available on the CHRB website via the Media Room link.
-The agenda and meeting package of materials are also available on the CHRB website. ...
+The agenda and package of materials have been newly formatted into a single link: https://www.chrb.ca.gov/meeting_agendas.asp These materials are also available on the CHRB website. ...

 Read More →